RicardoMBorges/DBsimilarity_unique_st/README.md

 ---

-# photo2Struct: Chemical Structure Recognition & Similarity Analysis App
+# DBsimilarity_unique: Chemical Structure Recognition & Similarity Analysis App

 This Streamlit web application allows you to **extract chemical structure information from images or SMILES**, compute descriptors, compare to a user-uploaded database, and **visualize structural similarity as a network**.